tautme/country-levels/README.md

 # Country Levels

-Country Levels project contains GeoJSON extracts, based on ISO and FIPS codes.
+Country Levels project contains full planet GeoJSON extracts, based on ISO and FIPS codes.

 International data is based on OpenStreetMap and Wikidata.
 US data is from on US Census Bureau.